Chicago Rivet & Machine (NYSEAMERICAN:CVR) Receives New Coverage from Analysts at StockNews.com

 Chicago Rivet & Machine Dividend Announcement

-The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, June 20th.
-Investors of record on Monday, June 5th were paid a $0.22 dividend.
+The company also recently announced a quarterly dividend, which was paid on Tuesday, June 20th.
+Shareholders of record on Monday, June 5th were issued a $0.22 dividend.
 The ex-dividend date was Friday, June 2nd.
-This represents a $0.88 dividend on an annualized basis and a yield of 3.34%.
-Chicago Rivet & Machine’s payout ratio is 29.63%.
+This represents a $0.88 dividend on an annualized basis and a yield of 3.37%.
+Chicago Rivet & Machine’s dividend payout ratio (DPR) is 29.63%.

 Chicago Rivet & Machine Co operates in the fastener industry in North America.
 The company operates in two segments, Fasteners and Assembly Equipment.
 The Fastener segment manufactures and sells rivets, cold-formed fasteners and parts, and screw machine products.
 The Assembly Equipment segment manufactures and sells automatic rivet setting machines and assembly equipment, as well as parts and tools for related machines.